Are cars really a safe option in tornadoes?

 Your options depend on the specifics of your situation, and an important issue is how much time you have.
 The fastest and safest thing to do is to avoid being in the tornado's path.
 A vehicle can take you out of a tornado's path in seconds, but you must know in which way the tornado is moving.4 Once you've determined its movement,

 There's clear evidence that mobile homes are dangerous places to stay in a tornado.
 An F2 tornado will sweep away most mobile homes (and is likely to at least tumble most vehicles).
 Would those mobile home residents be much safer sitting in a car in their driveway?
 I have serious doubts about that.
 If the choice is that of mobile homes vs. site-built frame homes, there's no doubt about the relative safety, because mobile homes represent less than 10% of the homes in the United States (in most areas ... however, in the southeastern U.S., more than 10% of the homes are mobile homes ... see here for more discussion of the Southeast), and yet mobile homes now (as of 2002) account for about half (or more) of the annual tornado-caused fatalities.
 My colleage, Dr. Harold Brooks, and I have done some study of this and the results are compelling.
 Unlike the issue raised by Prof. Schmidlin, the existing data support strongly the assertion that mobile homes are many times more unsafe than "permanent" homes.
 But that says nothing about the relative safety in a vehicle.
+People living in a mobile home without access to a proper shelter need to understand that they need a tornado plan whereby they can get to an adequate shelter in a few minutes.
+A vehicle is not an adequate shelter, but if we give out the recommendation that it is, I'm concerned that mobile home residents would conclude that they can use it for their shelter option and abandon the search for a better alternative.

 The data above suggest that the relative safety in motor vehicles compared to that in mobile homes is greater (roughly 10 percent of fatalities in vehicles annually compared to more than 50 percent in "homes") ... but keep in mind that the data reflect the fact that most people experience tornadoes in homes, not in vehicles.
 More people die in homes than in vehicles because the overall number of people caught in vehicles is much lower than the number caught in homes, in general.
-This might not be the case for every event ... a tornado that tracked down a freeway during rush hour traffic "gridlock" might well cause hundreds of casualties.
+This might not be the case for every event ... a tornado that tracked down a freeway during rush hour traffic "gridlock" might well cause hundreds of casualties in vehicles.
 As already noted, the advantage to a vehicle is that, under the right circumstances, it can get you entirely out of the tornado path.
-But consider the problem if everyone that might be in the path gets in their vehicle and attempts to flee.
+But consider the problem if everyone that might be in the path attempts to flee in a vehicle.
 How can people in a threatened city be certain whether or not they're truly in the path?
-Generally, most people will not be in the path, but we have no way of telling in advance just who will and who won't have to move.
+Generally, most people will not be in the path, but we have no way of telling well in advance just who will and who won't have to move.
 If everyone that might be in the path gets in their car and drives somewhere, this could create a repeat of the 1979 Wichita Falls tornado disaster.
-Recommending that as a rule, people shouild flee in their cars is going to put most of a city on the move in a tornado warning situation.
-Isn't it possible that all those vehicles ... with many of them virtually certain to be speeding and otherwise not driving safely ... would generate accidents and possible "gridlock" in the streets of a city?
+Recommending that, as a rule, people shouild flee in their cars is going to put most of a city on the move in a tornado warning situation.
+Isn't it possible that all those vehicles, with many of them virtually certain to be speeding and otherwise not driving safely, would generate accidents and possible "gridlock" in the streets of a city?
 Then the occupants of those vehicles would truly be trapped with no shelter other than their vehicles.
-The Oklahoma City metropolitian area tornado case of 3 May 1999 represents a special situation:

 Yes, many people chose to drive to safety, because they had no adequate shelter for the oncoming tornado.
 Yes, in that case, fleeing the tornado worked successfully for most who made that choice.
-Yes, abandoned vehicles blocking the highway near overpasses did create traffic problems ... that's a different issue.
+Unfortunately, abandoned vehicles blocking the highway near overpasses did create traffic problems - that's a different issue.
 I have no idea what traffic jams and associated accidents were created as a result of people trying to escape the tornado in vehicles.
 It's not hard to imagine scenarios where, if the recommendation were made that people should flee in their cars, the outcome would not be so favorable!

 When time permits, if there's doubt about the safety of staying at home (i.e., no basement or tornado shelter), then it's certainly possible to get in your car and drive to some pre-arranged point of adequate shelter.
 The key is pre-arrangement of a safe location nearby.
 If you just drive away without any sense of where to go to reach safety, you do two things: